fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ---

 ## What is Eko?
-Eko (pronounced like ‘echo’) is a production-ready agent development framework designed to help developers build reliable agents by supporting natural language and programming languages.
-It provides a unified interface for executing agents in the digital world, including both computer and browser environments, with the following key features:
+Eko (pronounced like 'echo') is a production-ready framework for building reliable agentic workflows.
+It provides an efficient, cross-platform platform for developing complex agentic workflows using a mix of natural language and programming language, with real-time monitoring and intervention capabilities.
-- **Hybrid Design Language**: Developers can design agents by both natural language and programming languages, enabling production-grade agent design.
-- **Unified Digital World Interaction**: Eko offers a unified interface that is applicable across various digital environments, including computers and browsers, for seamless agent development.
-- **Transparent and Intervenable Agents**: During agent execution, users can inspect its state in real-time and modify its behavior, ensuring better control and security.

 ## Eko's Abilities
 - **Browser Use**: Collect the latest NASDAQ data on Yahoo Finance, including price changes, market capitalization, trading volume of major stocks, analyze the data and generate visualization reports.